Amadeus-Winarto/model_zoo/README.md

 A list of Python Scripts that implement various model architectures in Keras

 # Introduction:
 This is a side project where scripts implementing different Convolutional Neural Network Architectures are pre-written to aid in future projects.
-They are not faithful replications of the proposed architectures; they are supposed to aid in architectural design and serve as a starting point.
+Almost all of the scripts are not faithful replications of the proposed models; however, they are largely similar and (theoretically) should work similarly.
 There are also additional modifications made to some architectures to improve accuracy.

 # How To Use:
 ## VGG: